carlosbrando/rails_book-2.2/en/01_ActiveRecord/01_belongs_to.markdown

 	puts log.save
 	# => true

-Note that even though the association is not valid, the **log** object still gets saved.
+As you can see in this example, even though the associated object (`Developer`) is not valid, the main object (`AuditLog`) gets saved in the database.
+This wasn't the normal behavior in earlier versions of Rails, where a parent object could only be saved if all its children were valid.

-The default value is `false`; that is, all validations in `belongs_to` associations will be disconnected by default and if you want to connect them you need to use `:validate => true`.
+Although, in this prior example, I disabled validation to demonstrate this new feature, in fact, the default setting for `:validate` has been set to `false` in Rails 2.2, so `:validate => false` would not actually be necessary in the code above.
+On the other hand, if you wished to keep the old behavior, it would be necessary to use `:validate => true`.